WordPress/blueprints/CONTRIBUTING.md

 }
 ```

-### Needing Help?
+## Need help?

-If you have questions or need assistance, start a new issue in this repository.
+If you have questions or comments, [open a new issue](https://github.com/adamziel/blueprints/issues) in this repository.